Bequest - A Gift in your Will or Trust

 Charitable gifts in a will or revocable trust, called bequests, are among the easiest and most common ways to make a planned gift.
-Benefits of a gift to AJC in your will or revocable trust include:
+Benefits of a gift to American Jewish Committee (AJC) in your will or revocable trust include:

 - Flexibility to change your will or revocable trust as needed.